-Therefore, easy does it becomes pertinent and appropriate advice from the other recovering members and a supportive sponsor.
-Finding a beginning point with the help of their support group, they make an inroad by continuing to attend meetings.
-This is where they will have the opportunity to strengthen their resolve to remain abstinent and to achieve hope that they are on the right path.
-While all of the components to maintaining their recovery are necessary, they will learn which ones to begin with and which ones will follow in due course.
-This is the same for everyone coming into early recovery.
-That is why the phrase is important and has been a part of the culture of recovery meetings for over 75 years.
+Therefore, "easy does it" becomes appropriate advice.
+Finding a beginning point with the help of their support group, the recovering addict makes an inroad by continuing to attend meetings.
+This is where they will have the opportunity to strengthen their resolve to remain abstinent.
+That is why the phrase "easy does it" is important and has been a part of the culture of recovery meetings for over 75 years.